Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Introduction

-In summary, we make the following contributions: \begin{itemize} \item We are the first to show that text-guided image generation models and other models trained on text-image pairs are sensitive to character encodings and implicitly learn cultural biases related to different scripts during training. \item We demonstrate that by a single homoglyph replacement, an attacker can bias the image generation with cultural influences and even render the whole process meaningless. \item Our results further indicate that models trained on multilingual data are much more robust against homoglyph replacements and might offer a solution to mitigate the effects. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We demonstrate that text-guided image generation models are sensitive to character encodings and implicitly learn cultural biases related to different scripts during their training on large-scale public data. \item We qualitatively and quantitatively show that by injecting as little as a single homoglyph at a random position, a user can skew the image generation and introduce cultural influences and stereotypes into the generated images. \item We develop a novel homoglyph unlearning procedure to make already trained text encoders robust to homoglyph manipulations and remove their biased behavior. \end{itemize}

-\textbf{Disclaimer:} This paper contains images representing various cultural biases that some readers may find offensive.
-We emphasize that the purpose of this work is to show that such biases are already present in text-guided image generation models and can be exploited through homoglyph manipulations.
-We do not intend to discriminate against people or cultures in any way.